tensiontides/eurorack_arduino/ardrando/README.md

 ### Normal

 - Knob 1: _random_.
-Full clockwise locks the sequence, full counter-clockwise randomizes the sequnce.
+Full clockwise locks the sequence, full counter-clockwise randomizes the sequence.
 - Knob 2: _scale_.
-Clockwise narrows the range of the sequnce, counter-clockwise widens it.
+Clockwise narrows the range of the sequence, counter-clockwise widens it.
 - Knob 3: _sequence length_.
 Set sequence length 1 - 16.

-### When Shift buttonn is pressed
+### When Shift button is pressed

 #### Held for 2 seconds
 - Knob 1: Set quantization scale 1-8: 1=octaves, 2=octaves and fifths, 3=major, 4=minor, 5=relminor, 6=7th, (default)=all semitones)